 Lillian Pierson, Data-Mania

-Dr. Priestley is associate dean of the Graduate College at Kennesaw State University and executive director of the university’s Analytics and Data Science Institute.
-Datanami recognized Dr. Priestley as one of the top 12 “Data Scientists to Watch in 2016.”
+Jennifer Lewis Priestley, PhD, is associate dean of the Graduate College at Kennesaw State University and executive director of the university’s Analytics and Data Science Institute.
+Datanami recognized Jennifer as one of the Top 12 “Data Scientists to Watch in 2016.”
 In 2015, she oversaw the launch of the country’s first doctorate program in data science.
-She served as the 2012 and 2015 co-chair of the National Analytics Conference.
-And the SAS Institute recognized Dr. Priestley as the 2012 Distinguished Statistics Professor of the Year.
-She has authored dozens of articles on analytics, classification and data mining, and she has been a featured speaker at a number of corporate events addressing issues related to advanced analytics and the challenges and opportunities of big data.
+Jennifer served as the 2012 and 2015 co-chair of the National Analytics Conference, and the SAS Institute recognized her as the 2012 Distinguished Statistics Professor of the Year.
 She is a member of the advisory boards for the Southern Data Science Conference and Flock Specialty Finance.
-Prior to receiving a doctorate in decision sciences from Georgia State, Dr. Priestley worked in the financial services industry for 11 years.
-She holds a master of business administration from Pennsylvania State University and a bachelor of science from Georgia Tech.
+Prior to receiving a doctorate in decision sciences from Georgia State, Jennifer worked in the financial services industry.
+She holds a Master of Business Administration from Penn State and a Bachelor of Science from Georgia Tech.

 Sarah Aerni, Salesforce